single-cell-data/SOMA/brainstorming.md

 Parameters:

-- values - an parameter containing all columns, including the index columns.
+- values - a parameter containing all columns, including the index columns.
 The schema for the values must match the schema for the SOMADataFrame.
 - platform_config - optional storage-engine specific configuration

 All index coordinates must be specified in the `values` parameter.